-Saving when shopping sounds like a contradiction in itself as when you shop you spend money.
+To save when fashion shopping sounds like a contradiction in itself because when you shop you spend money.
 However, you buying things is often a Must.
 Thus, all you can do is to limit how much it costs you to get an item.
 This comprehensive guide empowers you with the tools to maximize your saving when buying what you need.

 - Save by getting rid of misconceptions